nicolasmerino41/TrophicDistributions/README.md

 ## 📌 Overview

-This repository contains all the Julia/R code and data needed to reproduce the analyses and figures presented in the article *Consumer degree and niche overlap determine when trophic interactions affect species distributions*.
+This repository contains all the Julia/R code and data needed to reproduce the analyses and figures presented in the article *When trophic interactions affect species distributions*.
 It includes the scripts used to run the simulations, calculate A-AB distribution mismatch, test their application in sdm's, and evaluate the sensitivity of the results to modelling choices.
 It also provides the code used to analyse empirical consumer-resource thermal niche correlation.

 ## 📓 Instructions